lsst-sqre/safir/docs/user-guide/database/pagination.rst

 Create the runner
 -----------------

-The first step of performing a paginated query is to create a `~safir.database.PaginatedQueryRunner` object.
+The first step of performing a paginated query is to create a `~PaginatedQueryRunner` object.
 Its constructor takes as arguments the type of the Pydantic model that will hold each returned object and the type of the cursor that will be used for pagination.

 .. code-block:: python